Japan PM apologises after lawmakers' night club outings

 Kiyohiko Toyama, a lawmaker from the coalition’s junior partner Komeito, also apologised after tabloid Shukan Bunshun reported he had visited a high-end night club in Ginza until late last Friday.

-“It is just a matter of time before public anger explodes.
-I don’t want a blanket cash-payout of 100,000 yen ($965), I want them to quit! ” wrote one user.
+Yet Japan has more than 35,000 people recuperating at home as hospitals struggle to provide beds for COVID-19 patients and at least 25 people died while at home, according to a recent survey by broadcaster TBS.

-“They are really stupid.
-Don’t they think about what they are doing and how the public sees them?
-If they don’t, they are unqualified to represent the public,” said another.
+“I can’t feel sorry enough for the people who died in agony in their own homes after not being able to find a hospital,” said one Twitter user.

-Reporting by Yoshifumi Takemoto and Kaori Kaneko; Editing by Chris Gallagher and Raju Gopalakrishnan
+Reporting by Yoshifumi Takemoto, Kaori Kaneko, Sakura Murakami; Editing by Chris Gallagher, Raju Gopalakrishnan and Timothy Heritage

 Our Standards: The Thomson Reuters Trust Principles.